Safdari10/Safdari10/README.md

 - Cleaned up redundant styles, removed unused code, and improved code readability in style-related files.
 - Enhanced accessibility and maintainability of the UI by modularizing and organizing style definitions.

+#### 🚦 **RevoSight Web App – Settings Tab Type Safety & UI Consistency**
+**Tech Stack:** Next.js, TypeScript, Chakra UI, React Query

+- Fixed and standardized Site ID display and alignment in the ConfigureModal for improved clarity and consistency.
+- Refactored and cleaned up type definitions and component props, removing unused properties and parameters to enhance type safety and maintainability in the Settings tab and related components.
+- Implemented pre-population of the SiteConfigure modal for single-site selection, streamlining the user workflow.
+- Updated SearchBarHeader and related components to pass and utilize site data more efficiently.
+- Removed unnecessary comments, console logs, and unused code from multiple components, improving code readability and maintainability.
+- Optimized dashboard performance by using useCallback and reducing configuration polling intervals.
+- Enhanced modal positioning and UI feedback for a more consistent user experience.
+- Improved React Query cache invalidation and data consistency for immediate UI updates.
+- Fixed and simplified logic for alarm control, external monitoring, and temporary disarm features, ensuring correct behavior for multi-site selection and error handling.

 #### 🚦 **Roadsite Violation App**
 **Tech Stack:** Expo (React Native), Tailwind CSS, FastAPI, PostgreSQL, Alembic